Insights and events

 Henrik Lehment advises on all aspects of intellectual property rights with a particular focus on patent law.
 He regularly represents clients in litigation and is very experienced in coordinating cross-border actions.
 Henrik is particularly active in the field of telecommunications and consumer electronics and in the automotive sector.

-Over the recent years, Henrik has been heavily involved in the "smartphone wars" and helped his industry clients in litigation both against competitors and non-practicing entities.
+Over recent years, Henrik has been heavily involved in the "smartphone wars" and helped his industry clients in litigation both against competitors and non-practicing entities.
 He has extensive experience in litigating high-tech patents with technologies ranging from chip architecture over software applications to various telecommunication standards.
 When it comes to standard-essential patents, he also advises on competition law aspects (FRAND defense).

 Another focus of Henrik's practice is on the automotive sector.
 Here, he does not only represent his clients in cases concerning classical automobile technologies.
-With his experience gained from numerous "high-tech" cases, he is also able to advice on hot topics such as connected cars and automated driving.
+With his experience gained from numerous "high-tech" cases, he is also able to advise on hot topics such as connected cars and automated driving.

 As many of his cases are linked to foreign litigation, Henrik is very experienced in coordinating litigation strategies with other jurisdictions and in cooperating with teams in other European countries and in the US.

 Henrik studied law in Bonn and Potsdam and holds a Ph.D. in copyright law from the University of Kiel.
-He is a member of the German Association of Intellectual Property and Copyright Law (GRUR).

 Representing a Taiwanese handset manufacturer in patent litigation against competitors and non-practising entities.

 Representing a Japanese consumer electronic company in patent litigation over television technologies.

 Representing a mechanical engineering company against a competitor on misleading advertising for engine components.